johannschopplich/nuxt-prepare/docs/guide/getting-started.md

 })
 ```

-Now, both `server.prepare.ts` and `process.prepare.ts` will be executed before Nuxt starts.
+Now, both `server.prepare.ts` and `process.prepare.ts` will be executed at build time.